-Roughly 25% of physician practices charge some kind of no-show fee and there are compelling arguments on both sides of this practice.
-At the very root of this practice is the hope that charging a fee will force a patient to connect value to a physician’s time, will recover a small portion of lost reimbursement, and will alter patient behavior even if a practice never intends to collect the fee.
+Roughly 25% of physician practices charge some kind of no-show fee.
+Practices use this strategy in hopes that charging a fee will force a patient to connect value to a physician’s time, will recover a small portion of lost reimbursement, and will alter patient behavior even if a practice never intends to collect the fee.
 Charging a fee for missed appointments yields only small improvements in patient no-show rates, partly because many practices fail to inform patients they have no-show policies in place.
-In a recent survey, MGMA found that 41.6% of patients surveyed, who missed an appointment, said they were unaware of their doctor’s no-show policy.
-While most practices will see some reduction in no-shows when implementing a fee for missed appointments, it also creates additional work for staff to enforce and fails to address many of the underlying reasons that patients miss their appointments.
-It’s also important to note that in some states, Medicaid doesn’t allow physicians to charge patients for missed appointments and Medicaid patients are one of the more likely patient types to no-show, rendering this type of no-show strategy ineffective for a large percentage of a practice’s patients.
+In a recent survey, MGMA found that 41.6% of patients who missed an appointment, said they were unaware of their doctor’s no-show policy.
+This strategy also creates additional work for staff and fails to address many of the underlying reasons that patients miss their appointments.
+Finally, Medicaid doesn’t allow medical practices to charge patients for missed appointments in some states yet Medicaid patients are one of the more likely patient types to no-show, rendering this type of no-show strategy ineffective for a large percentage of a practice’s patients.

 Double Booking Appointments

 Best Practices & Tangible Solutions

 As you move towards solving your patient no-show problem, keep it simple.
-Aesthetics are important but resist the urge to grab the shiniest solution you see, your goal should be to engage your patients in a way that is intuitive and reduces work for your staff.
-Here are some best practices that have the ability to revolutionize your practice for both your patients and your staff.
+Your goal should be to engage your patients in a way that is intuitive and reduces work for your staff—here are some best practices that have the proven ability to revolutionize your practice for both your patients and your staff.

 Automated Appointment Reminders